 When the Regional Site Director becomes aware of a situation that may warrant the issuing of an immediate notification, they will immediately contact local law enforcement.
 Emergency services from the local area will confirm (through response, investigation, or collaboration with emergency responders) that there is a significant incident.
 After information has been gathered, the appropriate individuals from local law enforcement and staff on site will quickly evaluate the situation to determine if an alert is warranted, develop the content of the notification message, identify the appropriate segment or segments of the campus community, and will send the notification to the campus community.
+Follow-up notifications are issued by the staff in the Marketing & Communications team.

-CONFIRMING THE EXISTENCE OF A SIGNIFICANT EMERGENCY OR DANGEROUS SITUATION involves the response and assessment of TTPD officers, University officials, emergency management, local police, or other emergency responders.
-Dispatch will request the appropriate assistance from other emergency services personnel as needed and will immediately contact the TTPD Police Chief or designated command staff.
+CONFIRMING THE EXISTENCE OF A SIGNIFICANT EMERGENCY OR DANGEROUS SITUATION

+Most significant emergencies are reported to on-site staff and local law enforcement.
+A Police officer will be dispatched to the scene to confirm the emergency or disaster conditions.
+Confirmation typically involves the response and assessment of TTPD officers, university officials, emergency management, local police, or other emergency responders.
+Dispatch will request the appropriate assistance from other emergency service personnel as needed and will immediately contact the TTPD Police Chief or designated command staff.